Earlham Admission Requirements

 |Less than 23||Low||<32%|

 You will need very good grades in high school to get into Earlham College.
 The average high school GPA of the admitted freshman class at Earlham College was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #13 in Indiana for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Earlham accepts 52% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|